cocos/cocos-docs/en/animation/curve-editor.md

 ### Editing keyframe tangents

 A keyframe has two tangents on the left and right, the length and direction of the tangents will control the shape of the curve between keyframes.
 In `Cubic` interpolation mode, just drag the tangent control point to edit it directly.
 In different tangent weight modes, the tangent lever can be operated in different ranges, please refer to the next paragraph.

+#### Broken

+By default, the left and right tangent slopes of the keyframe are kept the same.
+Adjusting the tangent lever on either side will follow the adjustment on the other side, which makes it easier for us to adjust the transition more natural curve.
+But in some cases, we hope that the curve does not always transition smoothly.
+At this time, we can right-click the keyframe and click the Broken option in the right-click menu to disconnect the key left and right joysticks.
+After disconnecting, the keyframes can be adjusted separately The left and right joysticks.

 #### Tangent Weight Mode